-Closely related languages and dialects are spoken by many more peoples, including the Jie, ŋiDodos, iTeso (Uganda), ŋiTurkana, iTesyo (Kenya), Jiye, ŋiToposa, (southern Sudan), also by at least one tribe in Ethiopia.
+Closely related languages and dialects are spoken by the Jie, ŋiDodos, iTeso people in Uganda, ŋiTurkana, iTesyo (Kenya), Jiye, ŋiToposa, (southern Sudan), and also by at least one tribe in Ethiopia.
+These peoples are part of the "Karimojong Cluster" of Nilotic tribes, which is known by some as the Teso Cluster.

 Download an alphabet chart for Karamojong (Excel)

-ŊaKarimojoŋ is a verb-initial language.
+Karamojong is a verb-initial language.
 Verb forms differ in aspect rather than tense; first person plural personal and possessive pronouns has inclusive and exclusive forms.
 Nouns and pronouns have gender prefixes, which can change meaning, eg ekitoi (m) means tree or medicine obtained from a tree / bush, akitoi (f) means log or firewood, and ikitoi (n) means twigs used for lighting cooking fires.
 The neuter often implies a diminutive – edia means boy and idia means little boy.
 There are no articles.

 Pronunciation is phonetic (similar to Spanish), except as otherwise noted.
 There are no letters "F", "H" "Q", "X" or "Z" (but see next paragraph). "Ŋ" (or "ng" – as in "singing") and "Ny" are consonants in their own right.
 Sometimes "P" sounds more like "F” in English (so, when learning English, ŋaKarimojoŋ speakers sometimes confuse these sounds).
 "L" and "R" are NOT confused.
 There is tendency to mouthe a silent "O" or "U" on the end of some words ending with consonants.
 Adjacent vowels are usually pronounced without diphthongs.